Back to Blog

 Strategy 3: Growth Investing

-• Market expansion: Companies entering new markets
+• Market expansion: Is the company entering new regions or industries?

 Strategy 4: Dividend Investing